 top of page

-IndigiPalooza MT – organized by Anna East of Chickadee Community Services, Selya Avila of the Missoula Public Library, and former Montana poet laureate Chris La Tray – was funded largely by the generosity of 500+ small, individual donors, and was a wonderful example of community effort.
+IndigiPalooza MT – organized by Anna East of Chickadee Community Services, Selya Avila of the Missoula Public Library, and former Montana poet laureate Chris La Tray – is funded largely by the generosity of small, individual donors, and is a wonderful example of community effort.

 2025_IPFEST_Crew_WhitneySnow-Photographe